 Director of Choral Activities

-Bachelor of Arts: Piano Performance, Western Washington University
+- BA 1982, Piano Performance, Western Washington University

 Timothy Fitzpatrick is Professor of Music and Director of Choral Activities at the WWU, where he teaches undergraduate and graduate courses in choral conducting, repertoire, and pedagogy, and conducts the Concert Choir, Western Voices, and Chamber Vocal Jazz.

 A versatile musician with many areas of expertise, Prof. Fitzpatrick has pursued a career that is supported by outstanding academic achievements and diverse musical endeavors including piano performance and pedagogy, harpsichord studies, collaborative solo and choral accompanying, church music ministry, and popular music arranging and recording.
 He has studied private voice, and performed opera, classical, jazz, Broadway and popular idioms on the concert stage.

 From 2003 to 2019, Prof. Fitzpatrick served as Professor of Choral Music/Vocal Education at WWU where he taught Secondary Choral Methods, mentored pre-service teachers, and directed the Advanced Treble Chorale, University Treble, and TenorBass choirs.
 His Advanced Treble Chorale has been featured regularly at the American Choral Directors Northwest Conference and recently toured Europe.